Iana Bernardez: Acting work

 Bernardez made her acting debut in Gusto Kita with All My Hypothalamus, securing a major role despite initially joining the film as a talent coordinator.
 After the production team discovered she was the inspiration for the character, which was conceived as a younger version of Bernardez’s own mother, they encouraged her to audition.
 Early in her career, Bernardez often took on additional roles for minimal pay in films she produced to help reduce costs.
 Her mother eventually advised her to stop this practice, as Bernardez had gained substantial acting experience by then.

 In 2019, Bernardez won the Cinema One Originals Best Supporting Actress award for her role in Metamorphosis, an intersex coming-of-age film.
 The film faced controversy when the Movie and Television Review and Classification Board (MTRCB) initially proposed an X rating, but after an appeal, the film was ultimately given an R-16 rating.

+In 2021, Bernardez Philippine television drama series Marry Me, Marry You, played Patricia Francisco, marking her main antagonist.

+In the 2024, Bernardez political drama thriller series Pamilya Sagrado, played Melanie Salvacion, a resilient supporting character tied closely to the main conflict.